a woman and a child playing in a tent

 How can I find out about what it’s like adopting a child?

-Many online communities share their experiences and can offer sound advice about their experiences and the adoption process.
+Many online communities share their adoption experiences and can offer sound advice about their experiences and the adoption process.

 Must I use an adoption agency to adopt a child?

 Whether or not you have to use an adoption agency to adopt a child depends upon the law of your state.
 Some states prohibit the so-called “independent” or “private” adoption, an agreement only between the birth parents and the adoptive parents; other states allow such an adoption.
-In any case, a judge must approve the adoption.

 Some state agencies will generally investigate the adoptive parents and prepare a report for the judge who will make that decision.

-State and International Adoptions
+What About State and International Adoptions?

 Resources For Adoptions Between States